ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+e educa­
+tion to keep a vouasr ladv&#x27;s time and re
+tention devoted to onlv fashionahU li tera.
+ture of the day.
+If you would qualify
+her for conversation, von must fir a ber
+- mf - - -
+something to talk about give her educa-
+.. . ....
+tion witn thp actual world, with the outer
+world, and its transnirin? events.
+TTrr-a
+her to read newspapers, aud becomo fa­
+miliar with the present character and im.
+provement of our race.
+History is of
+A .M4 X.i . .V - .
+L 1 .
 niuw iuiui tauw, uub IUU paSl WOriU IS
 dead we have nothing to do with it.
 Our thoughts and our concerns should be